Programme overview

 Where could this programme take you?

-Aotearoa New Zealand is home to over 130 medical device companies, many of which currently employ our graduates, though the skillsets offered by our programme may open up new opportunities worldwide.
-We aim to equip our graduates with the necessary technical, medical, ethical, regulatory and business knowledge required to contribute to industry.
-Through practical and theoretical training, talented students tend to be ready not just to fulfil a skill demand in the domestic and global medical devices industry, but also to improve, innovate and push the boundaries of what’s currently available.
+Aotearoa New Zealand is home to over 130 medical device companies, many of which currently employ our graduates.
+However, the skill sets offered by our programme may open up new opportunities worldwide.
+We aim to equip our graduates with the technical, medical, ethical, regulatory and business knowledge required to contribute to industry.
+Through practical and theoretical training, talented students will not only fulfil a skill demand in the domestic and global medical devices industry, but also improve, innovate and push the boundaries of what’s currently available.

 Jobs related to this programme